 Ecommerce Marketing Trend #8: Content Marketing

-Quality content can help you rise above your competition in a market where consumers are flooded with information everyday.
+Quality content can help you rise above your competition in a ecommerce marketing where consumers are flooded with information everyday.
 Your target audiences do not have the patience or interest in the old banner or pop-up ads anymore.

 The Interactive Advertising Bureau (IAB) has published a report that says that ad blockers are used by 26% of desktop and 15% smartphone users.
 Hence the only way to effectively overcome this barrier and engage your audience is through effective content marketing.